rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 #### Do you support replication?

-Yes we do support Master Slave Replication.
+Yes we do support master-slave replication.
 You can add and manage replicas using [Cloud Control Panel](https://mycloud.rackspace.com/) and Cloud Databases API.
 For more information about managing replication with API, see [API docs for